 Before we start talking about the data pipeline, let us look at why the industry surrounding the data pipeline has been growing significantly.
 Over the last 15 years, there has been significant growth in the adoption of software-as-a-service applications.
 Used to be a monolithic application supporting various business functions like Finance, CRM, inventory, Asset Management, customer support, and manufacturing has been decomposed into the best of the breed software-as-a-service applications.
-A company was using monolithic applications may now be using multiple SaaS applications to do the same functions.
+A company that was using monolithic applications may now be using multiple SaaS applications to do the same functions.

 At the same time, a rise in social media and an increase in the adoption of Internet Technologies introduced a new class of applications specifically around advertising and marketing, which have also found much adoption in the industry.
-In an e-commerce company as an example, it is not uncommon to find them using upwards of twenty different applications to operate their business.
-In addition to this, application usage at the company also tends to change more frequently than they used to before.
-A big driver of this phenomenon is the fact that signing up for a SaaS application typically requires just a swipe of a credit card and a willingness to try the service and no need to talk to a salesperson.
-As an example, if you don’t like a customer service software A, then the cost of trying out and switching to a customer service software B, has reduced significantly.
+In an e-commerce company, as an example, it is not uncommon to find them using upwards of twenty different applications to operate their business.
+In addition to this, application usage at the company also tends to change more frequently than it used to before.
+A big driver of this phenomenon is the fact that signing up for a SaaS application typically requires just a swipe of a credit card and a willingness to try the service, and no need to talk to a salesperson.
+As an example, if you don’t like customer service software A, then the cost of trying out and switching to customer service software B has reduced significantly.
 With the rise of rest APIs, migrating applications from one system to the one had become more common than it used to be when applications were more closed.

 You might be wondering what bearing does a rise in SaaS applications and REST APIs have to do with a data pipeline?